Worlds Next Door. IV. Mapping the Late Stages of Giant Planet Evolution with a Precise Dynamical Mass and Luminosity for

 Orbit fits for \epsindAb\ in the literature find a turnover in the RV trend with the inclusion of the HARPS20 data \citep[][]{matthews_temperate_2024, feng_lessons_2025}.
 However, our best-fit model shows that the RV turnover has not been observed yet.
 The reason for this is a slope difference between the (UVES, HARPS15) and ESPRESSO data.
 The orbit fits of \citet[][]{feng_detection_2019, feng_revised_2023, philipot_updated_2023, matthews_temperate_2024, feng_lessons_2025} do not include the two sets of new ESPRESSO RVs.
 In those cases, the (UVES, HARPS15) data anchors the offset of the HARPS20 time series.
-Internally, both the UVES and HARPS15 time series have an average negative (downward) slope.
+Internally, the UVES time series has a nearly flat slope and the HARPS15 time series has an average negative (downward) slope (Figure~\ref{fig:orbit-RV}).
 It is then not surprising that previous orbit models found a turnover.
-However, it is apparent in Figure~\ref{fig:orbit-RV} that the downward slope of the (UVES, HARPS15) data is incompatible with the ESPRESSO data.
+However, it is apparent in Figure~\ref{fig:orbit-RV} that the flat and downward slope of the UVES and HARPS15 data, respectively, is incompatible with the ESPRESSO data.
 The latter shows that \epsindA's RV is still trending upward (Figure~\ref{fig:orbit-RV}).
 Indeed, we find that the orbit fit with all the data without using a GP (model \#5) did not converge to a solution.